One succinct definition of “feminism” is,

 The complementary definition of “masculism” is,

-Masculism: The advocacy of men’s rights on the ground of equality of the sexes.
+Masculism: The advocacy of men’s rights on the ground of the equality of the sexes.

 Using the above definitions, masculism and feminism can be seen to be like mirror image twins.
 They are equally egalitarian; men’s rights advocacy and women’s rights advocacy, with neither group advocating the infringement of the rights of the gender that isn’t their main focus.